 Pilgrim Beart FIET is a Computer Scientist, serial entrepreneur and lifelong innovator.
 His career in innovation began when he joined a startup as a teenager, through three startups in Silicon Valley in the 1990’s, and then co-founding five technology companies in the UK.
 Presently CEO of DevicePilot, his previous startup was AlertMe which developed the Europe’s most successful Connected Home platform, known in the UK as Hive, and was sold to British Gas in 2015 for $100m.

-DevicePilot is a pure Cloud service which helps companies deploy their IoT devices at scale.
-A complete Operational Management solution, it provides visibility, monitoring and automation across your entire device estate, from trials to scale-up.
+DevicePilot is a Cloud service which helps companies deploy their IoT devices at scale.
+A complete Service Assurance solution, it provides visibility, monitoring and automation across your entire device estate, from trials to scale-up.

 - Runs on Amazon Web Services (AWS) and is an AWS Advanced Technology Partner